 Why didn't God just open the scroll?
-He was just declared worthy of glory, and honor, and power, why was He not then worthy to open the scroll?
+He was just declared worthy of glory, and honor, and power; why was He not then worthy to open the scroll?
 Well of course He was worthy to open the scroll, to look inside.
 But He knew that doing so would be the end of pretty much everything else.
 It is the very thing that makes John so sad.

-The missing component in this scene, conspicuous by it's absence is simply all of God's creation (besides 2 dozen men and four angels), what we might term God's Kingdom.
-The only way to prevent the destruction of all creation by a discharge from the throne was to include the rest of creation in the scene of praise to God on the throne, all power, all glory and all wisdom.
-Since it was human (and that which they were given to steward) who had excluded themselves by their choices, the scroll had to be opened by a human.
-But no human, dead or alive, could be found worthy to open the scroll, and God is not a human, he's over qualified for the the task He assigned for the scroll.
+The missing component in this scene, conspicuous by its absence, is simply all of God's creation (besides two dozen men and four angels)-what we might term God's Kingdom.
+The only way to prevent the destruction of all creation by a discharge from the throne was to include the rest of creation in the scene of praise to God on the throne who has power, glory, and wisdom.
+Since it was humanity (and that which they were given to steward) who excluded themselves by their choices, the scroll had to be opened by a human.
+But no human, dead or alive, could be found worthy to open the scroll.
+And God is not a human.
+He's overqualified for the task He assigned for the scroll.

 He could have opened that scroll, discharged all the power of His authority, wiped the hard drive and not lost one iota of His worth.
-But God, my friends, is Holy.
+But God, my friends, is holy.

-As if to highlight the problem John is not answered by the angel who first called a 'worthy one' to open the scroll, but by a fellow man, one of the 24 significant humans who finally sees and describes to John one who is worthy.
+As if to highlight the problem, John is not answered by the angel who first called for a 'worthy one' to open the scroll, but by a fellow man, one of the 24 significant humans who finally sees and describes to John one who is worthy.

 He's a man, from David's line, from Judah, Jacob's son.
-This man is prophetically well qualified, a Lion of men, but he's also a sacrificed lamb, not even full grown yet He's already dead.
-And He is also positioned right there, on the throne, he's not one of those giving Worship, he's receiving it with God.
+This man is prophetically well qualified, a Lion of men.
+But he's also a sacrificed lamb, not even full grown yet.
+And He's already dead.
+And He is also positioned right there, on the throne.
+He's not one of those giving worship-he's receiving it with God!

 The rich symbolism is very specific and intended to point toward the subject of the book, the revelation of the Christ as all man and all God; as slain yet risen; as human yet sinless.
-Not only worthy to open the scroll, he is the scroll, the very Word of God.
+Not only worthy to open the scroll, He is the scroll, the very Word of God.
 Do you see how sharply the focus forms on Christ?
 Do you see how the rest of the details of the story serve only as backdrop context for Him?

 From the moment that Jesus 'takes the scroll' the scene is radically transformed.
-The walls of heaven fall away as the men sing His praise, declare his Worthiness to open the scroll, for Christ is a man.
-The 2nd century Roman playwright Terentius put it well: "I am a human being, I consider nothing that is human alien to me."
+The walls of heaven fall away as the men sing His praise and declare his worthiness to open the scroll, for Christ is a man.
+The second century Roman playwright Terentius put it well: "I am a human being, I consider nothing that is human alien to me."